top of page

 1320

-In 2008, The Red Book of Ossory (published in 1320) becomes the first book to be digitalized at the RCB Library in Dublin, Ireland—aqua vitae is documented in the book.
+In 2008, The Red Book of Ossory (published in 1320) became the first book to be digitalized at the RCB Library in Dublin, Ireland—aqua vitae is documented in the book.

 1404

-A grain-based aqua vitae that is produced throughout Poland is mentioned in Poland’s Sandomierz Court Registry.
+A grain-based aqua vitae produced throughout Poland is mentioned in Poland’s Sandomierz Court Registry.

 1411